jgrodziski/keycloak-clojure/doc/docs/concepts.md

 ## OAuth2 / OpenId Connect (OIDC) concepts

 The OAuth2 and OIDC concepts are defined below, with the specificities of an application composed of an SPA frontend and an API backend.
+Caution: The names of -almost- the same concept are different between OAuth and OIDC, see the schema at the end of this section.

 * **Resource**: the thing you want to protect, your API if you develop a backend for instance.
 * **Resource Owner**: the owner of the identity, data and any actions that can be performed with the identity. if you develop an API, you'll typically include then extract the roles from the access token the backend will receive